tomzhu1024/auto-accompaniment-reboot/README.md

 - [ ] Merge multiple entry points
 - [ ] Replace UDP IPC pipe
 - [ ] Migrate to C++

+## Known Issues

+- `pyfluidsynth` on PyPI has some compatibility issues.
+Therefore, install a newer version from [GitHub](https://github.com/nwhitehead/pyfluidsynth) instead.
+See `playground/install_dependencies.sh` for reference.
+- Currently, `bin` folder only contains executables for Windows.
+For Windows users, no need to prepare any other executables.
+For Mac users, install `fluidsynth` on your own.